TURKMENISTAN: Muslim prisoners of conscience transferred to new labour camps

 The new Criminal Code also continues to include almost unchanged an Article punishing "Illegally creating public or other organisations or participation in their activity" (Article 212.1 in the current Criminal Code, Article 232 in the new).
 This broadly-framed Article not only punishes creating political, religious or other organisations calling for violence or the overthrow of the regime, it also punishes creating such organisations "inciting in individuals a desire to refuse to carry out their civil obligations or undertake other illegal actions".
 (END)

-For more background, see Forum 18's Turkmenistan religious freedom survey
+For background information, see Forum 18's Turkmenistan religious freedom survey

 Forum 18's compilation of Organisation for Security and Co-operation in Europe (OSCE) freedom of religion and belief commitments